lullabysinger/quizreader/README.md

 Note: quizreader can be used offline on your local machine, and it runs **completely client-side with no server code**.
 The code is open -- simply 'View Page Source' to see how it works.

-The only two things it uses to keep state are: query strings (the `?ready=true` etc in your browser URL bar); and Session Storage (https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) which is stored temporarily on your local machine.
+The only two things it uses to keep state are:
+* query strings (the `?ready=true` etc in your browser URL bar) - allows for 'semi' Back-button navigation;
+* and Session Storage (https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) which is stored temporarily on your local machine.

 Not even cookies are used!